Skip to Content

 My dog Willow was spayed in this stage of her first heat cycle, as advised by her veterinarian.

-Smaller Huskies come into heat when they are around 6 months old.
-So, if your Husky is showing the symptoms of being in heat after 4 months of being adopted, it is highly likely that she is in heat.
+Smaller Huskies go into heat when they are around six months old.
+So, if your Husky is showing the symptoms of being in heat after four months of being adopted, she is highly likely in heat.

 Huskies may also come into heat at a much later age.
 Some Huskies will even go into heat at 18 or 24 months.
 These variations are all within the norm, and it all depends on your dog.